TheRealJurkis/ghettoTD/README.md

 ### 1.What does ghettoTD do?
-This project was created as a part of a Uni programming course, with the main goal of learning how to put together software of around 500 lines with reasonable object-oriented design.
+This project was created as a part of a Uni programming course, with the main goal of learning how to put together a piece of software with reasonable object-oriented design.

 ### How to "play":